Coding-Devil/Coding-Devil/Readme.md

 ---

 ### 🌌 Who's Gokul?
-He's 21.
-A humble Family guy.
+A 22yr old humble Family guy.
 Obsessed with things that make him feel alive & the kid in him happy.
 By day — AI Engineer at **Nokia**, shaping the brain of tomorrow’s 5G networks.
 By night — Swimming in the sea of **Sports, Bingewatching his fav shows and chasing adrenaline with his 400cc Triumph**.